 In particular, the EU4Health work programme 2024 will amongst others address health-related issues as a consequence of the COVID-19 pandemic and of Russia's war of aggression against Ukraine, supporting persons displaced from Ukraine.
 It will also support emerging policy initiatives with a special attention on mental health, global health, the developments in digital health and medicinal products and it will address actions related to the adopted Council recommendation on a new EU approach on cancer screening8.
 The work programme will also address the challenges identified in the Commission Communication 'Addressing medicine shortages in the EU'9, especially to boost Europe's capacity to produce and innovate in the manufacturing of critical medicines and ingredients and will allocate an indicative budget up to EUR 133 million.
-Furthermore, in light of the growing number of health threats emerging globally, the EU4Health Programme is pivotal to enhance preparedness and response capacities both in the Union and beyond.
-By strengthening our ability to address potential new crises, including the Mpox outbreak declared by WHO as a public health emergency of international concern in August 2024, the EU4Health work programme 2024 aims to ensure that our health systems are resilient and equipped to tackle future challenges effectively.

-To optimise the added value and impact from investments funded wholly or in part through the budget of the Union, the Member States will implement the EU4Health Programme in overall consistency, synergy, and complementarity with other Union programmes10, policies, instruments and actions, such as Horizon Europe.
+To optimise the added value and impact from investments funded wholly or in part through the budget of the Union, the Member States will implement the EU4Health Programme in overall consistency, synergy and complementarity with other Union programmes10, policies, instruments and actions, such as Horizon Europe.
 Through its EU Mission on Cancer11, Horizon Europe will contribute to the implementation of some of the Europe's Beating Cancer Plan flagship initiatives and actions.
-The EU4Health work programme is aligned with the goal of the proposed Strategic Technologies for Europe Platform ('STEP') to support investments in
+The EU4Health work programme is aligned with the goal of the proposed Strategic Technologies for Europe Platform ('STEP') to support investments in companies that contribute to preserving a European edge on critical biotechnologies.
+Reaping the full benefits of biotechnology can help the EU economy grow in respect of priorities such as sustainable development, public health, and environmental protection.
+This work programme sets out objectives and actions, including the resource allocation, for the implementation of the EU4Health Programme in 2024.
+In pursuing those actions, Member States will consider the needs of people in vulnerable situations, the reduction of inequalities in the provision of

-Regulation (EU) 2022/123 of the European Parliament and of the Council of 25 January 2022 on a reinforced role for the European Medicines Agency in crisis preparedness and management for medicinal products and medical devices (OJ L 20, 31.1.2022, p.1).
+5 Regulation (EU) 2022/123 of the European Parliament and of the Council of 25 January 2022 on a reinforced role for the European Medicines Agency in crisis preparedness and management for medicinal products and medical devices (OJ L 20, 31.1.2022, p.1).

-Regulation (EU) 2022/2370 of the European Parliament and of the Council of 23 November 2022 amending Regulation (EC) No 851/2004 establishing a European centre for disease prevention and control (OJ L 31, 6.12.2022, p.1).
+6 Regulation (EU) 2022/2370 of the European Parliament and of the Council of 23 November 2022 amending Regulation (EC) No 851/2004 establishing a European centre for disease prevention and control (OJ L 31, 6.12.2022, p.1).

-Communication from the Commission to the European Parliament, the European Council, the Council, the European Economic and Social Committee and the Committee of the Regions the European Green Deal.
+7 Communication from the Commission to the European Parliament, the European Council, the Council, the European Economic and Social Committee and the Committee of the Regions the European Green Deal.
 COM (2019)640 final

-COM (2022) 474 final.
+8 COM (2022) 474 final.

-Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions Addressing medicine shortages in the EU.
+9 Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions Addressing medicine shortages in the EU.
 COM (2023)672 final